UNFmontreal/Dcm2Bids/docs/3-configuration.md

 ## intendedFor

 Optional field to add an `IntendedFor` entry in the sidecar of a fieldmap.
-Just put the index or a list of index of the description(s) that's intended for.
+Just put the index or a list of indices of the description(s) that's intended for.

 Python index begins at `0` so in the example, `0` means it is intended for `task-rest_bold`.